-- A1 Synthesis trends and opportunities in growth businesses and design ventures to capitalise on these through the application of a range of tools and techniques. - A2 Evaluate the growth potential factors, functions and processes of organisations including corporate behaviours and cultures which exist within and between different startup or growth organisations. - A3 Apply knowledge and understanding of the key academic theoretical concepts and frameworks underpinning the analysis and development of business strategy in organisations in a venture growth context. - A4 Critically assess and evaluate a growth business's performance using business tools and frameworks establishing strategic direction with recognition of intended and unintended consequences. - A5 Critical analysis the importance of personal entrepreneurial attributes in a venture such as resilience, open-mindedness, reflection, motivation, professional behaviours, and employability.
+A1 Develop a critical understanding of trends within the in agri-food business sector and design business opportunities using a range of tools and techniques.
+A2 Examine the internal and/or external factors, functions and processes of organisations including corporate behaviours and cultures which exist within and between different agri-food organisations.
+A3 Apply key academic theoretical concepts and frameworks underpinning the analysis and development of business strategy in organisations in a agri-food business context.
+A4 Evaluate agri-food organisational performance using a range of business tools and frameworks establishing strategic direction with recognition of intended and unintended consequences.
+A5 To be able to demonstrate awareness and critical analysis of the importance of personal attributes in the agri-food workplace such as resilience, open-mindedness, reflection, motivation, professional behaviours, and employability.